 - KDP’s royalty payments will be delayed 60 days, as opposed to 30 days with CS

-At Lulu, we not only provide multiple ways to sell your book, but also multiple places.
+At Lulu, we not only provide multiple ways to sell your book but also multiple places.
 Projects published on Lulu can be sold through our bookstore, Amazon, Ingram, Barnes & Noble and many others.
-Or, if you utilize our xPress App for Shopify, you can cut out all the middlemen (or women) and sell directly to your readers (or even sell across ALL of these channels).
+Or, if you use our xPress App for Shopify, you can cut out all the middlemen (or women) and sell directly to your readers (or even sell across ALL of these channels).
 We continually strive to provide more options, not less.

 While Amazon has been hard at work finding better ways to get you to publish their way, everyone here at Lulu has been working hard to develop ways for you to publish your way.